Language selection

 The Canada and Norway Youth Mobility Memorandum of Understanding (International Experience Canada) enables young Norwegians and Canadians to travel and work in each other’s countries since 2007.
 There is also a growing number of research and academic mobility partnerships between Canada and Norway.

 Canada is represented in Norway by the Embassy of Canada to Norway, in Oslo, and an Honorary Consulate in Stavanger.
-In Canada, Norway maintains an Embassy in Ottawa and Honorary Consulates in Calgary, Edmonton, Halifax, Québec, Regina, Fredericton, St. John’s, Winnipeg, Toronto and Vancouver.
+In Canada, Norway maintains an Embassy in Ottawa, Honorary Consulates General in Toronto and Vancouver, and Honorary Consulates in Calgary, Edmonton, Halifax, Québec, Regina, St. John’s, and Winnipeg.

 Trade relations